 About This Theatre

 The Shuberts conceived of the Imperial Theatre, their 50th New York City venue, as a home to musical theater hits, and their dream has been realized many times over.
 The playhouse was constructed as a replacement for the Shubert’s 20-year-old (and out-of-date) Lyric Theatre.

-Ain’t Too Proud: The Life and Times of The Temptations is the next show playing at the Imperial Theatre.
+Ain’t Too Proud: The Life and Times of The Temptations is currently playing at the Imperial Theatre.

 Accessible seating is available for this performance as indicated on the seating map.